 This number will obviously increase next year, as global users holding crypto assets now top over 100,000,000.

-The IRS is getting much more serious about compliance and all crypto gains, losses, and even passive income from staking or interest-bearing wallets should be reported on your taxes in 2020.
+The IRS is getting more serious about compliance and all crypto gains, losses, and even passive income from staking or interest-bearing wallets should be reported on your taxes in 2020.
 Even if you have multiple exchanges and wallets spread across various platforms, you’ll need to gather all of your transactions and report on them.

 To hear the specifics steps you should be taking to ensure you're accurately reporting crypto transactions on your tax returns, check out our latest on-demand webinar; have a listen here.